French police official killed in knife attack at station near Paris

 "The Republic has just lost one of its heroines, in an infinitely coward barbaric gesture," he added.

-Drmanin and Castex were en route to the town of 25,000 people, 35 miles southwest of the capital.
+Castex and French interior minister Gerald Darmanin were en route to the town of 25,000 people.

 This is a developing story ...